Some owners are lucky because their Maine Coons are super-cuddly and some know Maine Coon love is displayed in other ways.

 15) Your Maine Coon will roll onto its back

 About a tenth of a second after you touch their belly-fur, their claws will extend and they will wrap all four legs somehow around your hand, before biting you.
 That’ll teach you.
-I have a post all about this behavior if you’d like to check it out (opens in a new window).

 What’s strange is that out of our two current Maine Coons, only one of them does this.
 I have no idea why as we treat them the same but don’t worry if you don’t see this behavior as some obviously just don’t want to do it.

 16) Your Maine Coon will walk with its tail up

 If your Maine Coon walks with its long tail held vertically, and rubs against you, this is a sure sign that it is very happy and comfortable.